 - Amortization is also a non-cash cost that is like depreciation but relates to intangible assets.[ii]

 EBITDA is an estimate of the cash generated from the day-to-day running of a business.
 Especially in the veterinary profession, it’s a useful proxy for cash flow where there are few accounts receivable.

 As it relates to selling, buyers will typically apply a purchase price multiple to your EBITDA to arrive at the value of your veterinary practice.
 In 2011, the average purchase price multiples were 4-6x EBITDA for an individual practice.
-By 2016 and 2017, these multiples rose to 7-10x EBITDA.
-In 2021 to today, we’re seeing multiples of EBITDA vary from 10-18x depending on factors like geography, growth rate, size, specialty or general practice, among others.
-Read our guide on practice valuation to learn more about what’s considered when determining your practice’s worth.
+From 2016 to 2019, these multiples rose to 7-12x EBITDA.
+In 2021 and early 2022 saw multiples of EBITDA expand to 12-18x depending on factors like geography, growth rate, size, specialty or general practice, among others.
+Since early 2022 multiples have come back down but remain slightly above pre-COVID levels at 8-13x EBITDA.
+Read our guide on practice valuation to learn more about what’s considered when determining your practice’s worth and EBITDA multiple.

 By using a multiple of EBITDA, buyers can see how many years of current cash flow they will pay for your business.
 If you generate $500,000 of EBITDA today and a buyer pays 13x (or $6.5 million), they are paying for 13 years of current cash flow.
 Note that in future years, they would expect to grow that $500,000 in EBITDA to $700,000 or more.
 The faster you have historically grown your revenues and EBITDA, the higher the purchase price multiple a buyer will pay for your practice.